Guitar Player World

 With other types of harmonics, the touching finger and plucking finger are different.
 With pinch harmonics, the thumb does both the 'soft touch' and picking work.

-• Hit the string with the pick, and immediately after the note is struck, use your thumb to soft touch and produce the harmonic.
+Step 4: Hit the string with the pick, and immediately after the note is struck, use your thumb to softly touch the string to produce the harmonic.

-The double attack technique of playing harmonics is credited to JK Hays, guitarist in Stidham Hays.
+The double attack technique of playing harmonics is credited to JK Hays, a guitarist from Stidham Hays.
 It produces a clear, sweet-sounding harmonic.

 To play a double attack harmonic: